rick001/zoho-crm-gdrive-integration/README.md

 2. **Zoho Authentication Errors**:
    - Verify your client ID and secret
-   - Check that the refresh token is valid (if you have one)
    - Ensure the redirect URI matches exactly
-   - Use `npm run get-token` to get or regenerate tokens
+   - Use `npm run get-token` to complete the OAuth2 setup

 3. **Webhook Not Receiving Data**:
    - Check that the webhook URL is accessible